rajgnulaka/rajgnulaka/README.md

 ### 🔍 Intelligent Knowledge Assistant

-A contextual AI system that combines semantic retrieval and LLM reasoning to provide accurate, knowledge-grounded responses.
+A contextual AI system that combines semantic retrieval and LLM reasoning to provide accurate, knowledge-grounded responses.-->

 ---